-- (a) The Provide Meter Data transaction continues to perform the same function. -With Retailers, DNSP's, DRSPs and MDP's using the PMD to request that an MDP provides validated meter data. - (b) Where a PMD is requested for periods within 13 months, there is an expectation that the PMD can be responded to within 1 business day.
+- (a) The Provide Meter Data transaction continues to perform the same function.
+With Retailers, DNSPs and MDPs using the PMD to request that an MDP provides validated meter data. - (b) Where a PMD is requested for periods within 13 months, there is an expectation that the PMD can be responded to within 1 business day.
 Where the period exceeds 13 months, the initiator must communicate with the MDP, as the relevant data may be archived and agreement is required on how to request that data.